iotaledger/stronghold.rs/engine/README.md

 This library has not yet been audited for security, so use at your own peril.
 Until a formal third-party security audit has taken place, the IOTA Foundation makes no guarantees to the fitness of this library for any purposes.

 ## Example
-We have an example in the `examples/commandline` folder that you can use as a reference when developing applications with Parti.
+We have an example in the `examples/commandline` folder that you can use as a reference when developing applications with Engine.

 ## Running tests
-You can run all tests by doing the following from the `parti` directory:
+You can run all tests by doing the following from the `engine` directory:
 ```
 cargo test --all
 ```

 ## Running fuzzers
-Parti comes with a two internal fuzzing systems, please see `/vault/fuzz` and `/crypto/fuzz`.
+Engine comes with a two internal fuzzing systems, please see `/vault/fuzz` and `/crypto/fuzz`.

 ## Supporting the project
 If this library has been useful to you and you feel like contributing, please see our contribution guidelines for all the ways in which you can contribute.